raghakot/jneuralnet/README.md

 This was originally hosted on https://kenai.com/projects/jneuralnet which is shutting down pretty soon.
 My remaining todo back then was to implement grid search to automatically select architecture.

 Needless to say, I am no longer working on this actively.
-This is mostly left for nostalgic reasons.
+This is mostly here for nostalgic reasons.